Eco-Friendly Cleaning Tips

 Other Cleaning Options

-For many cleaning tasks, a simple mixture of vinegar or baking soda in hot water can be used in place of traditional household cleaners.
-Washing walls with a solution of hot water and vinegar helps freshen a room and neutralize odors.
+In addition to using green cleaners, an option for many other household cleaning tasks is to use a simple mixture of vinegar or baking soda in hot water.
+Washing walls with a solution of hot water and vinegar can help freshen a room and neutralize odors.
 It also works well to clean windows and to dissolve dirt and grease on kitchen cabinets.
-Baking soda is another product that can be used not only to help adsorb odors around the house, but also to help clean areas such as bathtubs that you don't want to scratch.
-However, neither of these options should be used in place of disinfectants in areas where bacteria can grow, such as counters and sinks.
+Baking soda can be used not only to help adsorb odors around the house, but also to help clean areas such as bathtubs that you don't want to scratch.
+However, as neither of these products can kill bacteria and other microorganisms, they should not be used in place of disinfectants in areas where bacteria can grow, such as counters, sinks and toilets.

 More Cleaning and Disposal Tips